MonBoza/ideaboard/ProjectOutline.md

 - Database: MongoDB (I think)

 #### My goal
-The goal of this project is to prove a safe, supportive and informative space for neurodivergent individuals and their loved ones to connect, learn and share experiences.
+The goal of this project is to provide a safe, supportive and informative space for neurodivergent individuals and their loved ones to connect, learn and share experiences.
 Hopefully creating a community of people helping people.